-Dr. Patel offer primary care and treats variety of liver conditions some of which include: Hepatitis C, Hepatitis B, Hemochromatosis, Cirrhosis, Auto Immune Hepatitis, NASH, PBC and Liver cancer, just to name a few.
+Dr. Patel offers complete liver care and treats a variety of conditions that affect the liver: Hepatitis C, Hepatitis B, Hemochromatosis, Cirrhosis, NASH, Fatty Liver, Liver cancer, and life long conditions such as Primary Biliary Cholangitis and Auto Immune Hepatitis.
 He is the number one treating physician of Hepatitis C in the region and has a very successful cure rate with his quality of care and treatment path chosen specifically for each patient.

 A hepatologist is a specialist in the branch of medicine called Hepatology, which includes the study of body parts such as the liver, the biliary tree, the gallbladder and the pancreas.
 A hepatologist manages disorders in these areas.
 Hepatology was traditionally a subspecialty of gastroenterology, but recent advances in the understanding of this subspecialty have made it a field of its own.

 Hepatologists deal most frequently with viral hepatitis and diseases related to alcohol.
 Hepatitis impacts millions of people worldwide and has been associated with a number of poor outcomes such as liver cancer and liver transplantation.
 Particularly, hepatitis B and hepatitis C frequently cause liver cancers.
 Alcohol consumption has been associated with cirrhosis and other complications.